Deskval/DeskvalWorkbench_TiaPortalS7_Example/README.md

 In order to setup S7 communication, there are things to do, both in Deskval Workbench and S7 Plc side.

 ## Setting Up Deskval Workbench
-o Go to Settings > S7, Enter Ip Address, Select Cpu type, Fill the fields Rack, Slot, Bool Datablock Nr, Double Block Nr o Put Enable tick
+o Go to Settings > S7, Enter Ip Address, Select Cpu type, Fill the fields Rack, Slot, Bool Datablock Nr, Double Block Nr and Put Enable tick

 ## Setting Up S7 Plc Side
 o S7 Plc program should have 2 Datablocks that are related to Boolean and Num (Double typed) Tags.